Have a New Puppy? Important Puppy Vaccinations

 January 19th, 2015 by Cherished Companions Animal Clinic

-If you’re new to the puppy vaccination process, our veterinarians always conduct an exam first to make sure your puppy is healthy enough to receive the vaccines.
-(Learn more in: Pet vaccinations – 8 great questions from Colorado pet parents.)
+If you’re new to the puppy vaccination process, our veterinarians always conduct an exam first to make sure your puppy is healthy enough to get the vaccines.

 - Distemper is a highly contagious viral disease that’s carried by many wild animals, as well as dogs.
 If your dog were to get distemper, the symptoms would resemble a bad cold with a fever.
 This virus attacks every tissue in a dog’s body, and it can cause pneumonia, runny eyes, a runny nose, and diarrhea.
 As the disease progresses, it can lead to neurological issues (e.g., disorientation or erratic head movements) and death.